ropensci/roweb3/content/blog/2025-12-17-github-and-away/index.md

 All other arrows are `push` events only, and code is never `pull`ed from non-primary mirrors.

 {{< figure src = "local-remote.png" alt = "" class = "pull-left" caption = "Git interaction directions between local and remote repositories.">}}

-### Mirroring versus Migration

-The term "mirroring" is used here, and [throughout the official git documentation](https://git-scm.com/search/results?search=mirror&language=en), to imply a duplication of code, generally from local to remote locations.
-"Migration" implies moving code away from one location to a new location.
-Migration is neither necessary nor encouraged here, yet some sites nevertheless use this term, presumably as an implicit encouragement to do exactly that.
-Wherever "migration" is used below, please just think of a process of "mirroring" in which you code will always remain intact in the original location too.

 ## Mirroring to Codeberg or GitLab